subquery/documentation/docs/quickstart/quickstart_chains/cosmos-archway.md

 ::: info
 Archway is a chain based on the Cosmos SDK.
 Therefore you can index chain data via the standard Cosmos RPC interface.

-Before we begin, make sure that you have initialised your project using the provided steps in the **[Start Here](../quickstart.md)** section.
+Before we begin, make sure that you have initialised your project using the provided steps in the **[Create a New Project](../quickstart.md)** section.
 :::

 In every SubQuery project, there are 3 key files to update.
 Let's begin updating them one by one.